 Mace has a spicy flavor and a scent like a cross between cinnamon and pepper.
 If you find nutmeg a bit too potent, mace will give you a slightly milder flavor.

 The mace of the nutmeg fruit is harvested by hand when the nutmeg is harvested.
 You can find it sold in a powdered form or as whole “blades.”

 When mace is harvested, traditionally, it is left in the sun to dry for up to two weeks.
 Modern processors have drying machines that make the process a bit easier.
 This drying period allows the mace to cure, and it also fades the color to a rusty orange hue.

 The flavors of mace and nutmeg are quite similar—to the point that they can be used interchangeably.
 Mace’s spicy-sweet taste, however, makes it perfect for savory dishes as much as sweet, unlike nutmeg which is most often used in baking.

-Mace has aphrodisiac, anti-fungal and anti-depressant properties and it contains many antioxidants like cryptoxanthins and beta carotine.
-It is rich in vitamins A, B and C and contains calcium, copper, potassium, iron, manganese, zinc and magnesium.
+Mace has aphrodisiac, anti-fungal, and anti-depressant properties and it contains many antioxidants like cryptoxanthins and beta carotene.
+It is rich in vitamins A, B, and C and contains calcium, copper, potassium, iron, manganese, zinc, and magnesium.

 Add ground mace to your dishes towards the end of cooking as it can become bitter if cooked for too long.
 When using the whole mace blade, you should remove it prior to serving.